 To mirror the site and save the files as .html:

-See what I did there?
-Some webservers are set up to deny WGET’s default user agent – for obvious, bandwidth saving reasons.
+Some web servers are set up to deny WGET’s default user agent – for obvious, bandwidth saving reasons.
 You could try changing your user agent to get round this.
-Try er, pretending to be Googlebot:
+For example, by pretending to be Googlebot: